 Fuel source: Gas

-If you have the budget and space to upgrade, the 24" Ooni Koda 2 Max is as good as it gets without committing to some sort of immovable brick oven.
-The Koda 2 Max is on the pricey side for our tests at $1199, but it’s still less expensive than most professional-grade pizza ovens.
+What we love: If you have the budget and space to upgrade, the 24-inch Ooni Koda 2 Max is as good as it gets without committing to some sort of immovable brick oven.
+At $1,199, the Koda 2 Max is on the pricey side for our tests, but it’s still less expensive than most professional-grade pizza ovens.
 The Koda 2 Max shares the same basic design as other ovens in the Koda line, with one big exception: two separately controlled burners, one on each side of the oven.
 This dual-burner functionality gives you greater control of the temperature and enables two-zone cooking.
-Because of its size and dual-burner setup, this oven gets and stays very hot.
-Though it takes a bit longer to reach temperature than smaller ovens, there is virtually no rebound time required when making pizzas, and it continues to fire in even the coldest, windiest conditions.
+Because of its size, this oven takes longer to heat up, but thanks to the dual-burner setup, once it does it stays very hot.
+It continues to fire in even the coldest, windiest conditions.

-Like we said, it’s big, and as such it burns through propane at approximately twice the rate as the smaller ovens we tested, so always be sure to have a backup tank in hand.
+What we’d leave: As we said, it’s big, and as such, it burns through propane at approximately twice the rate as the smaller ovens we tested, so always be sure to have a backup tank in hand.

 Pros and cons